Members and Officers

-Brandon Ho is a sophomore at East Brunswick High School in New Jersey.
-He has played Go competitively for 3 years, and is currently AGA 5 dan.
+Brandon Ho is a Junior at East Brunswick High School in New Jersey.
+He has played Go competitively for 4 years, and is currently AGA 5 dan.
 He has attended many local and national Go tournaments, including the U.S. Go Congress, which he attended for 3 years in a row.
-Brandon has started a Go class in his Chinese school, and has been teaching there for over a year.
-Recently, he has also started a Go club in his public library, where he tries to introduce the game to more people.
+Brandon has started a Go class in his Chinese school, and has been teaching there for over 2 years.
+He also organizes a Go club in his public library, where he introduces the game to new people, and has been teaching there for over a year.
 When he isn’t playing go, Brandon enjoys playing piano, competing in math competitions, and pondering his existence.

 Vice President, Terry Luo

 Terry Luo is a junior at William Mason High School in Ohio.
 He is currently AGA 2 dan and has been playing go for eight years.
 He teaches Go to kids every week at Hua Xia Chinese School.
 Terry hopes that he can promote Go so that he has more people to play with :D Besides playing Go, Terry also competes on his high school's Science Olympiad team and plays the violin.

 Gabriella is currently a junior at Somerset County Vocational and Technical High School in Bridgewater, New Jersey.
 She has played Go for nine years and is AGA 6dan.
 Gabby represented the U.S. at the 2012 World Mind Sports Games, the 34th World Youth Go Championship, and the 2016 and 2017 International Pair Go Championships in Tokyo.
 She has taught Go at Huaxia Chinese school and hopes to introduce/teach Go to more people.
 Besides Go, she enjoys traveling, listening to music, and playing tennis.